The History of Amateur Radio

 A long story (I)

-Like any scientific story, I can not relate the venture of amateur radio without considering the socioeconomic context that saw its emergence.
-You will thus find on the next pages not only the story of amateur radio but also the one of the other discoveries and inventions that lead in a way or another to the development of radio communications.
+Like any scientific story, we cannot relate the venture of amateur radio without considering the socioeconomic context that saw its emergence.
+You will thus find in the next pages not only the story of amateur radio but also the one of the other discoveries and inventions that lead in a way or another to the development of radio communications.

-To respect the History I have tried to use the vocabulary of the concerned time, using for example the megacycle (Mc) until 1960, when the Système International (SI) was adopted.
+To respect the History we have tried to use the vocabulary of the concerned time, using for example the megacycle (Mc) until 1960, when the Système International (SI) was adopted.

-This study deals mainly with the amateur radio in the U.S.A., not only because it represents the largest ham community in the world with about 30% of licensees, but first of all because they have initiated many activities that have been later "exported" and used as it by the other nations.
+This study deals mainly with the amateur radio in the U.S.A., not only because it represents the largest ham community in the world with about 30% of licensees, but first of all because they have initiated many activities that have been later "exported" and used abroad.

 Here is how all this story began.